Provisional Royalist Silver Coinage issued in Valladolid de Michoacán during the War of Independence

 • Funds taken through abuse of authority by the Royalist military forces between 1811 and 1812.

-In addition, the previously authorized Zacatecas provisional coinage in local circulation was called in during 1812.
+In addition, as stated above, the previously authorized Zacatecas provisional coinage in local circulation was called in during 1812.

 Ordinance